Optical rotation: History

 In 1874, Jacobus Henricus van 't Hoff and Joseph Achille Le Bel independently proposed that this phenomenon of optical activity in carbon compounds could be explained by assuming that the 4 saturated chemical bonds between carbon atoms and their neighbors are directed towards the corners of a regular tetrahedron.
 If the 4 neighbors are all different, then there are two possible orderings of the neighbors around the tetrahedron, which will be mirror images of each other.
 This led to a better understanding of the three-dimensional nature of molecules.

+In 1898, Jagadish Chandra Bose described the ability of twisted artificial structures to rotate the polarization of microwaves.
+In 1914, Karl F. Lindman showed the same effect for an artificial composite consisting of randomly-dispersed left- or right-handed wire helices in cotton.
+Since the early 21st century, the development of artificial materials has led to the prediction and realization of chiral metamaterials with optical activity exceeding that of natural media by orders of magnitude in the optical part of the spectrum.
+Extrinsic chirality associated with oblique illumination of metasurfaces lacking two-fold rotational symmetry has been observed to lead to large linear optical activity in transmission and reflection, as well as nonlinear optical activity exceeding that of lithium iodate by 30 million times.

 In 1945, Charles William Bunn predicted optical activity of achiral structures, if the wave's propagation direction and the achiral structure form an experimental arrangement that is different from its mirror image.
 Such optical activity due to extrinsic chirality was observed in the 1960s in liquid crystals.

 In 1950, Sergey Vavilov predicted optical activity that depends on the intensity of light and the effect of nonlinear optical activity was observed in 1979 in lithium iodate crystals.

 Optical activity is normally observed for transmitted light.
 However, in 1988, M. P. Silverman discovered that polarization rotation can also occur for light reflected from chiral substances.
 Shortly after, it was observed that chiral media can also reflect left-handed and right-handed circularly polarized waves with different efficiencies.
 These phenomena of specular circular birefringence and specular circular dichroism are jointly known as specular optical activity.
 Specular optical activity is very weak in natural materials.

-In 1898 Jagadish Chandra Bose described the ability of twisted artificial structures to rotate the polarization of microwaves.
-Since the early 21st century, the development of artificial materials has led to the prediction and realization of chiral metamaterials with optical activity exceeding that of natural media by orders of magnitude in the optical part of the spectrum.
-Extrinsic chirality associated with oblique illumination of metasurfaces lacking two-fold rotational symmetry has been observed to lead to large linear optical activity in transmission and reflection, as well as nonlinear optical activity exceeding that of lithium iodate by 30 million times.